courseworks/AP1400-2-HW4/README.md

 	```

 - **Default Constructor**
-Implement a default constructor for your class so the bellow code works and assign `nullptr` to `_p`.
+Implement a default constructor for your class so the below code works and assign `nullptr` to `_p`.

 	```cpp
 	UniquePtr<int> ptr;